Is it tougher for SMEs to access small business loan in Singapore? Are SMEs being marginalized in the financing market?

 Therefore, banks as for profit enterprises will naturally focus their resources on larger corporates and companies that are of higher credit quality before allocating funding to the riskier SME segment.

-Banking is a very conservative and rigorous industry.
+Banking is a very conservative and heavily regulated industry.
 Banks and financial institutions are not charitable organizations.

 It is the onus of the borrower to prove to the banks without any doubt that he/she is of credit worthiness and have to ability to repay.